celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/celo-truffle-box.md

 # Celo Truffle Box

 This tutorial includes a walk through of a truffle box to get you started with developing React Native dapps on Celo.
 We will touch on several key concepts in Celo dapp development including:
-Creating accounts (private keys)
+ - Creating accounts (private keys)
-Basic smart contract development in Solidity
+ - Basic smart contract development in Solidity
-Sending transactions to a Celo network
+ - Sending transactions to a Celo network
-View transactions with a block explorer
+ - View transactions with a block explorer
-Mobile development using React Native and Expo
+ - Mobile development using React Native and Expo

-**Mandatory:** Make sure that you have the [Yarn package manager](https://yarnpkg.com/) and [Truffle](https://www.trufflesuite.com/truffle) installed, then `$ truffle unbox critesjosh/celo-dappkit` in your new project directory. **Also, be sure to use Node.js version 10.x.**
+**Mandatory:** Make sure that you have the [Yarn package manager](https://yarnpkg.com/), [Truffle](https://www.trufflesuite.com/truffle) installed and **are using Node.js version 10.x**, then `$ truffle unbox critesjosh/celo-dappkit` in your new project directory.
+This will download the code from [this GitHub repo](https://github.com/critesjosh/celo-dappkit) to get you started.

 Use this [Truffle Box](https://www.trufflesuite.com/boxes) to get started building a mobile dapp using Celo and React Native in Javascript.
 We will build a simple React Native application that we can use to read and update a contract on the Alfajores test network.